-In our last lesson, we gave some examples of remarkable species of fossil-shells, corals and crustacea; two of these, the trilobite and the lilly encrinite, belonging to genera which became extinct after the deposit of the oldest secondary strata.
-In the extensive series of sand-stones, lime-stones, and clays of the secondary rocks, from the coal measures up to, and including the chalk, the fossil remains of animals consist of a vast variety of shells, corals, sponges, and other marine productions of a similar description-of a few kinds of crustacea, that is, animals having a crust or shell like that of the lobster or crab, a few kinds of fish, some great reptiles, and a few insects.
-No remains of land quadrupeds, or of the marine mammalia, or of birds, have yet been met with in chalk or any stratum under the chalk, except one supposed instance.
-Among the numerous animal remains that occur in the secondary strata, there is not a single species which has not been for many ages extinct; and even whole genera have totally ceased to exist.
+In our last lesson, we gave some examples of re markable species of fossil-shells, corals and crustacea two of these, the trilobite and the lilly encrinite, be longing to genera which became extinct after the deposit of the oldest secondary strata.
+In the extensive series of sand-stones, lime-stones, and clays of the secondary rocks, from the coal measures up to, and meluding the chalk, the fossil remains of animals consist of a vast variety of shells, corals, sponges, and "ther marine productions of a similar description-of s few kinds of crustacea, that is, animals having a crust or shell I ke that of the lobster or orab, a few kinds of fish, some great reptiles, and a few insects.
+No remains of land quadrupeds, or of the marine mammalia, or of birds, have yet been met with in chalk or any stratum and r the chalk, except one supposed instance.
+A mong the numerous animal remains that occur in the secondary strata, there is not a single species which has not Leen for many ages extinct; and even whole genera have totally ceased to exist.

-The extinction of species is so important a fact in all that relates to the geological history of the earth, that we will, even at the risk of some repetition, endeavour, by a little popular explanation, to make clear what is meant by the term.
-Each particular kind or genus of animal usually consisis of several individuals, which, while they possess a common character or class of characters, have particular forms which distinguish them from each other; and such individuals constitute the species of a genus.
-The characters, by which geologists distinguish the relative ages of strata, in so far as animal remains are concerned, depend, not upon genus, but on the species; for while species have become extinct, one after the other in succession, the genera to which they belong have continued to exist from the period of the deposition of the oldest of the secondary strata to the present time.
-For example, the genus ostrea, or ovster, is found in the lime-stones which lie beneath the coal-measures; but not one of the many species of oyster, which are met with in almost all the strata from that lime-stone up to the chalk, is identical with any species of oyster inhabiting our present seas.
+The extinction of species is so important a fact in all that relates to the geological history of the earth, that we will, even at the risk of some repetition, endeavour by a little popular explanation, to make clear what is meant by the term.
+Each particular kind or genus of animal usually consisis of several individuals, which. while they possess a common character or class of characters, have particular forms which dis inguish them from each other; and such individuals constitute the species of a genus.
+The characters, by which geol. gists distinguish the relative ages of strata, in so far as animal remains are concerned, depend, not upon genus, but on the species ; for while species have become extinct, one after the other in succession, the genera to which they belong have continued to exist from the period of the deposition of the oldest of the secondary strata to the present time.
+For example, the genus ostre), of ovster, is found in the lime-stones which the beneath the coal-measures; but not one of the many species of oyster. which are met with in almost all the strata from that lime-stone up to the chalk, is identical with any species of oyster inhabiting our present seas.